 Native to (or naturalized in) Oregon:

 - Broadleaf evergreen tree, 70-100 ft (21-30 m) high, equal spread, short trunk, round crown, thick branches.
-Trunk and main limbs covered with thick, corky bark; the cork of commerce, which is removed every 6-8 years.
+Trunk and main limbs covered with thick, corky bark; the cork of commerce, which is striped from trees every 6-8 years.
 Leaves alternate, simple, ovate to oval-oblong, 3-7 cm long, acute tip, base rounded to somewhat cordate, margin has 4-5 short teeth on each side, upper surface shiny green, white-gray tomentose below; petiole 8-15 mm long.
 Fruit (acorn) 1.5-3 cm long, ovoid-oblong, cap cup-shaped, short stalked.

 - Sun.
 Prefers good drainage, tolerant of different soil types.
 Established trees drought resistant.